philipdev/stateflow/README.md

 A flow can also be used as an action in an other flow, in this case it's a subflow where the flow end event as state completion event.

 ## Intention
-The intention of stateflow is provide a means to implement high level processes, using a flow/state machine as a programming language often tends more complex graph than the original implementation,
+The intention of stateflow is provide a means to implement high level processes, using a flow/state machine as a programming language often tends more complex graph than the original implementation.

 ## Example of shopping cart flow and checkout subflow from [stateflow-example](https://github.com/philipdev/stateflow-example)
 ### shopping card